Justin Bieber Reportedly Warned By Selena Gomez’s Mom To ‘Leave Her Daughter Alone’ Amid Comeback

 “I had to stop, ’cause I had everything and I was absolutely broken inside,” admitted Gomez.
 “And I kept it all together enough to where I would never let you down, but I kept it too much together to where I let myself down.”

 Now, however, the publication described her life as “turning around” as she reportedly moves on from Justin Bieber with The Weeknd.
-And Selena’s new romance is just part of her comeback, according to E News.
+And Selena’s new romance is just part of her comeback, according to E!
+News.

 Fans recently got a look at a very sexy photo shoot, with Gomez taking cheeky to a new level as she posed with only her bare booty exposed (a towel covered her chest).
 And just as with a new attitude toward revealing photos, Selena has a new plan for her music.